cbmira01/Blogger/README.md

 - Application highlights
     - Errors and route requests are logged to the Node-js console
     - "npm build" target can be used to rebuild the minimized Angular app after alterations
-    - The Angular library is unminimized to allow for clearer error reporting
+    - The AngularJS library is unminimized to allow for clearer error reporting

 ## Comments are welcome!
 Send to: Calvin Miracle, cbmira01@gmail.com